Working at height in Brighton

 Engaging Sky Height Safety in Brighton

-Most Brighton engagements start with a free desk-based compliance check.
-Send us your current test reports, photos, and any drawings you have, and we send back a written compliance status report with priority remediation flagged.
-From there, we either schedule a site inspection visit, quote remediation works against the existing systems, or design new install where the gap requires it.
-The deliverable on every job is a single audit-ready pack that satisfies internal H&S review and external insurer scrutiny.
+Most Brighton jobs open with a free desk-based compliance check.
+Pass us your current test reports, roof photos, and any drawings, and we return a written status report with the priority remediation ranked.
+From there we book the site visit, price remedial works against your existing systems, or specify a new install where there is a genuine gap.
+Every job closes the same way — a single audit-ready pack that stands up to both internal H&S review and insurer scrutiny.

 Building types and industries we serve in Brighton